evilusean/Pysean/Sean/Books/WalterRussell/JRE-TerrenceHoward-Notes.md

 - Backengineering gravity propulsion systems - bob lazar -element 115 - gravity wave - no heat signature -
 - discordian tone will push away 432Hz - opposite of that - propulsion/decoupling
 - frequency of earth - opposite of that
+- I will not eat zee bugz, joe.